Wint3rmute/baczek.me/content/now.md

 I've heard that the only way to actually make your websites accessible for people with vision disabilities is to use them the same way they do, so I gave my website a try while blinded, using some basic keyboard shortcuts i found via `man orca`.
-I was able to get around the page without any issues, so I guess that's another reason to stay minimal with your site :)
+I was able to get around the page without any issues, so I guess that's another reason to stay minimal with your site.
+Also, using proper semantic tags (nav, section, etc) is always a good idea!

 TODO: On the other hand, thinking about my interest in data visualisation